This has been recognised by many, including the

 New Zealand's building industry is small-scale and fragmented, and there is a shortage of qualified builders.
 Local capacity and expertise needs to be strengthened.
 We also need to attract big development companies from overseas who have expertise in delivering large-scale projects and who will help build local expertise over the medium term.

-Auckland needs to learn from and replicate the best overseas construction techniques, and be able to use alternative and newly launched products with ease.
+Auckland needs to learn from and replicate the best overseas construction techniques and be able to use alternative and newly launched products with ease.
 The aim is to bring the cost of construction down, while also ensuring high-quality, sustainable buildings.

 For instance, the level of

 prefabrication in our construction industry is largely restricted to components, such as panels and trusses, as opposed to at-scale and wholesale prefabrication occurring in factories with dwellings being 'assembled' on-site.
 (Visit OffsiteNZ to read more about these construction methods.)

 We need to accelerate large-scale quality developments.